kuzudb/kuzudb.github.io/docs/blog/wcoj.md

 which is polynomially larger than $IN^{1.5}$.
-For example in our running example, there are 1000\*1000 = 1M many 2 paths, but on a graph with 2001 edges there can be at most 89.5K triangles (well ours has only 1 for demonstration purposes).
+For example in our running example, there are 1000\*1000 = 1M many 2 paths, but on a graph with 2001 edges there can be at most 89.5K triangles (well ours has only 3 triangles (because the triangle query we are using is symmetric the sole triangle would generate 3 outputs for 3 rotations of it)).

 Any other plan in this case would have generated $IN^2$ many 2-paths, so there is no good binary join plan here.
 I want to emphasize that this sub-optimality does not occur when the queries are acyclic or when the dataset does not have many-to-many relationships.
-If the joins were primary-foreign key non-growing joins or for example each node in the graph had 1 or 2 outgoing and incoming edges, then binary join plans will work just fine.
+If the joins were primary-foreign key non-growing joins, then binary join plans will work just fine.

 ## Solution: Column-at-a-time "Worst-case Optimal" Join Algorithms